mlflow/mlflow-website/website/blog/2024-06-26-llm-as-judge/index.md

 )
 ```

-To achieve the travel agency goal's let's define some custom metrics.
+To achieve the travel agency goals let's define some custom metrics.
 We want to address how faithful the translation is, for that we have to consider cultural factors and not only a literal translation.

 By default MLflow evaluate uses openai:/gpt-4 as a judge.
-However you can choose also choose a [local model to do this evaluation](https://mlflow.org/docs/latest/llms/llm-evaluate/index.html#selecting-the-llm-as-judge-model) (for example using ollama wrapped in a pyfync)
+However you can choose also choose a [local model to do this evaluation](https://mlflow.org/docs/latest/llms/llm-evaluate/index.html#selecting-the-llm-as-judge-model) (for example using ollama wrapped in a pyfync).

 For this example we will use GPT4.